Pelvic Floor Dysfunction

 Our treatment is focused and goal-oriented, including pelvic floor physical therapy, and psychotherapy & clinical sexology as needed.
 Treatment modalities will be chosen per your particular needs, making the process short and efficient (under 10 sessions).

 Read our Insurance page for how to get reimbursed.

-Contact us with any question, or the schedule an appointment.
+Contact us with any questions, or to schedule an appointment.